haotianteng/Chiron/README.md

 ```

-### If installed from GitHub:
+### If installed from Github:

 All Chiron functionality can be run from **entry.py** in the Chiron folder.
-(You might like to also add the path to Chiron into your path for ease of running).
+(You might like to also add the path to Chiron into your PATH for ease of running).

 ```
 python chiron/entry.py call -i <input_fast5_folder> -o <output_folder> -m <model_folder>